-That bench is actually a rolling garden seat that wheels around her raised beds and allows her to comfortably get down, and stay at, plant level.
+That bench is actually a rolling garden seat that wheels around her raised beds and allows Beauchemin to comfortably get down, and stay at, plant level.

-And while these implements can help every gardener, those who suffer from arthritic hands or bad knees, or struggle to rise from the ground, may find them essential.
+Although these implements can help every gardener, those who suffer from arthritic hands or bad knees or who struggle to rise from the ground may find them essential.

 Turner and her husband tend a quarter-acre vegetable garden and 25 flower beds.
 Her favorite leaf rake is one her husband made lighter by cutting 12 inches off the handle.
 He then wrapped the rake with pipe insulation, making it easier to grasp.

 “Long-handled tools … can get very heavy, and they tend to be much longer than they need to be,” Turner says.